 POST requests to ESIs

-it.
-The comments are highly dynamic, but the content of the page itself is
+on it.
+The comments are highly dynamic, but the content of the page

 However, there is a comment form on this page as well.
 If a comment

-the backend.
-But on a site that is heavily commented, this means loading up
+through to the backend.
+But on a site that is heavily commented, this

-requests.
-Some ESI implementations allow you to specify a method in the tag
+GET requests.
+Some ESI implementations allow you to specify a method in

 Thanks for your time!